ebarcikowski/chip8-cpp/README.md

 # Build

 You will need a compiler that supports C++11, cmake, and SDL.
+So far, I have only built this on Linux with g++ 7.
+I'll test this with some other OS's and compilers and will hopefully update these notes.

-I don't currently have a Ubuntu installation, but the following should work
+I don't currently have a Ubuntu installation, but the following should work.

 ```
 apt-get install build-essential cmake libsdl2-dev libsdl2-mixer-dev